unDocUMeantIt/sylly/README.md

 This package contains class definitions, generic methods and tools for hyphenation, but no out-of-the-box support for any particular language.
-If you're interested in using the 'sylly' package for actual hyphenation, look for packages called 'sylly.XX', where 'XX' abbreviates the language you're looking for (e.g., 'sylly.en' for English or 'sylly.de' for German).
+If you're interested in using the 'sylly' package for actual hyphenation, it is recommended to look for a matching language package at the [l10n](https://undocumeantit.github.io/repos/) repository. the packages are called 'sylly.XX', where 'XX' abbreviates the language you're looking for (e.g., 'sylly.en' for English or 'sylly.de' for German).

 ## Installation